FreeFlyer: Operational and analysis support

 FreeFlyer has been used to support many spacecraft missions, for mission planning analysis, operational analysis, or both.
 Specific mission examples include the International Space Station (ISS), the JSpOC Mission System, the Earth Observing System, Solar Dynamics Observatory (SDO), and Magnetospheric Multiscale Mission (MMS).

 FreeFlyer has also been successfully used to conduct analysis in both the high-performance computing (HPC) and service-oriented architecture (SOA) environments.

 Software tiers

-FreeFlyer is one stand-alone product with no added modules, though it does have two tiers of rising functionality.
+FreeFlyer is one stand-alone product with two tiers of rising functionality.

 FreeFlyer scripting

-The FreeFlyer Engineer and Mission tiers contain an integrated scripting language and development environment.
-The scripting language is an object-oriented script with objects and commands.
-Objects include properties and methods.
+FreeFlyer contains an object-oriented scripting language and an accompanying integrated development environment.

-An example of FreeFlyer scripting is this:
+Below is a basic FreeFlyer script that creates and displays a spacecraft: